 - 4 ounces cream cheese, at room temperature

 - 3/4 cup thick sour cream, or a little more if the sour cream is thin

 - 1/4 cup mayonnaise

 Place the cream cheese in a mixing bowl, and using a paddle attachment, beat until smooth.
 On low, slowly mix in the sour cream and mayonnaise.
-Add the onions, pepper and cayenne and mix well by hand.
+Add the onions, pepper, and cayenne and mix well by hand until just mixed.
+Dip can get “sticky” if over mixed.
 Taste for seasonings, but keep in mind it takes a little time for the flavors to meld.

 Serve at room temperature.

 - If your sour cream isn’t thick, use 1 cup of sour cream. line a small strainer, add sour cream and let it sit for several hours over a bowl in the fridge.

 - You may wish to add a few dashes of Worcestershire or just about any hot sauce to this dip.
 Go by taste and be subtle or not as the mood hits.

 Keywords: Appetizer, Caramelized Onion, onion dip, onions, Sour cream, Spreads and Dips